nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Enums Schema

-By default, `enum` property will add a raw definition of [Enum](https://swagger.io/docs/specification/data-models/enums/) on the `parameter`.
+By default, the `enum` property will add a raw definition of [Enum](https://swagger.io/docs/specification/data-models/enums/) on the `parameter`.

 ```yaml
 CatDetail: